huatux/backup/Assembly/syscall.md

 | ------------------	| -------------	| -------------	| -------------	| ------------- | -------------	| -------------	| ------ |
 | rax	| rdi	| rsi	| rdx	| r10	| r8	| r9	| rax |

+The syscall numbers are described in the Linux generated file $build/‌usr/‌include/‌asm/‌unistd_64.h.
+This file could also be present on your Linux system, just omit the $build.

+All registers, except rcx and r11 (and the return value, rax), are preserved during the system call with syscall.

 ### library call
 In call of x86-64 Linux's C library functions, parameter 6 is passed on r9 and further parameters, onto the stack (in reverse order).